 A page without any links to it is called an orphan page.

-This is usually accomplished in one of two ways:
+Search engines, like Google, usually find new pages in one of two ways:

 - The crawler follows a link from another page.

 - The crawler finds the URL listed in your XML sitemap.